 One of the most important tips for traveling with dogs is of course making sure you can track them down should then go missing.

 All pet dogs should have a collar and tags, with up-to-date identification and contact information, and it should be worn all the time, especially on vacation.
 If Rover gets away on a remote South Carolina beach and runs away, finding him can be nearly impossible if there’s no way of knowing who his owners are and how to reach them.
 Your pet should also be microchipped so he or she can easily be traced back to you.

 Dogs these days travel both by airplane and by car, and the length of your trip may have a lot to do with whether you choose to bring your furry friend along.
-Airlines basically classify dogs as cargo and store them securely in the hold, so knowing how to travel with a dog on an airplane is very important if you’re planning on bringing them along on your next Florida vacations, for example.
+Pet-friendly airlines and pet transport service agencies basically classify dogs as cargo and store them securely in the hold, so knowing how to travel with a dog on an airplane is very important if you’re planning on bringing them along on your next Florida vacations, for example.

 For a relaxed and mature canine, that might not be a terrible hardship, but if yours is a skittish and hyper pooch, air travel could be a real nightmare for your buddy.
 If your dog is small enough to fit in a pet carrier that can be squeezed in under your seat, some pet-friendly airlines will let them share the ride with you, so consult your airline about their dog policy before making a final decision.

 Of course, the most frequently-used mode of travel for traveling with a dog is a four-wheeled vehicle of some kind—usually the bigger, the better.
 Dogs usually have some familiarity with riding in a car to the vet or to the park, so riding along won’t be as alien and scary as flying high at 30,000 feet.
 If your four-legged friend is anxious about riding in the car, talk to your vet about appropriate medications that can help them mellow out a bit.
 Another one of our top tips for traveling with dogs: bring the right transport!